- Endicia vs ShipStation: Which is the Better Shipping Software? - June 16, 2022

 Answer: No, there is not a LifterLMS mobile app at the time of writing.

-Answer: Yes – the main LifterLMS plugin as well as all the add-ons are fully translatable.
+Answer: Yes – the main LifterLMS plugin, a are fully translatable.
 Their translation service is maintained by users and contributors – you can find out more on their FAQ page.

 LifterLMS Review: Final Thoughts